What is a self-assessment?

 16. Attention to details

-Attention to detail is vital to deliver error-free outcomes.
-When possessing this skill, you can accomplish your tasks while focusing on all the areas involved, no matter how small or insignificant they may seem.
+Attention to detail is vital to delivering error-free outcomes.
+When you possess this skill, you can accomplish your tasks while focusing on all the areas involved, no matter how small or insignificant they may seem.
 Assessing this ability during your self-evaluation process creates an image of the quality of your deliverables.

 Strengths